jmhb0/o2vae/README.md

 ## <a name="usage1"/> Usage - learning representations
 ### Dependencies
+Recommended: create a new conda environmant before installing.
 ```
   pip install -r requirements.txt
 ```
+Go to [pytorch](https://pytorch.org/) (section "INSTALL PYTORCH") to install the correct torch, torchvision, and cuda versions.

 The model training is much faster with access to GPUs, which can be accessed freely using [Colab](https://research.google.com/colaboratory/faq.html).
-If using them, check [pytorch](https://pytorch.org/) to install the correct torch and cuda versions.

 ### Configuration
 `./configs/` has example config files.
 See the  file's comments for more about changing default data locations, model architecture, loss functions, and logging parameters.